Living & Learning Nillumbik Advisory Committee

 - contribute to the representation of voices, experiences and aspirations of Nillumbik residents who participate in or are interested in Neighbourhood House programs and services

-- consider and provide advice on Council policies, plans and services that impact community learning, Neighbourhood houses and community connection in Nillumbik
+- consider and provide advice on Council policies, plans and services that impact community learning, Neighbourhood Houses and community connection in Nillumbik

 - represent the views and needs of participants, volunteers, tutors and the broader Nillumbik community